AtharvSChaturvedi/Campus-Navigator/README.md

 ## 🔒 Security Notes

 - Never commit your `.env` file — it's listed in `.gitignore`
+- Add `.vscode/` to `.gitignore` to keep editor settings out of the repo
 - Never hardcode credentials directly in `app.py`
 - Rotate your App Password if it's ever accidentally exposed